Market Overview

 Schools

-Springfield leads on school quality with a 82% average pass rate (rated Strong) compared to 74% in Harrisonburg.
-Top schools in Harrisonburg include Harrisonburg High School and Thomas Harrison Middle School.
-In Springfield, families look to West Springfield High School and Robert E. Lee High School.
+Harrisonburg has a 74% average SOL pass rate; Springfield has 82% (2024 state assessment data).
+Public schools in Harrisonburg include Harrisonburg High School and Thomas Harrison Middle School; in Springfield, West Springfield High School and Robert E. Lee High School.
 See Harrisonburg schools | See Springfield schools

 Harrisonburg